zzzprojects/docs/entityframework-classic.net/pages/features/bulk-save-changes.md

 Try it: [NET Core](https://dotnetfiddle.net/cIGiKE) | [NET Framework](https://dotnetfiddle.net/Ad1bmZ)

-> HINT: Performance may differ from a database to another.
+> HINT: Performance may differ from one database to another.
 A lot of factors might affect the benchmark time such as index, column type, latency, throttling, etc.

 ### Why BulkSaveChanges is faster than SaveChanges?